linpengcheng/PurefunctionPipelineDataflow/README.md

 Everyone’s Tao also has an iconic personal characteristics, that is: only the personality is the Tao, similar to only the nation is the world.

-This level of achievement is traditionally called "enlightenment", and Einstein called it "true wisdom".
+This level of achievement is traditionally known as comprehending the true meaning of "Tao", and Einstein called it "true wisdom".

 ![TaoTaiji](./doc/TaoTaiji.gif)